extremenetworks/E2X/README.md

 ```
 $ e2x.py --interactive
-e2x v0.7.1
+e2x v0.9.2
 Copyright 2014-2015 Extreme Networks, Inc.  All rights reserved.
 Use is subject to license terms.
 This is free software, licensed under CDDL 1.0

 % Command translation assumes VLAN 1 for management

-Enter "HowTos" to show list
+Enter "HowTos" or "commands" to show list
-Enter number from "1" to "6" to select HowTo
+Enter number from "1" to "8" to select HowTo
 Enter "q" to quit

 e2x>